 The second step should be another conversation that is documented in a written format.

-The employee should be coached for a second time about the severity of the issue and how the manager expects their behaviors to change.
+The employee should be coached again about the severity of the issue and how the manager expects their behaviors to change.

-The written warning should include a description of the problem, along with the manager’s expectation of the employee’s behavior, description of the consequences, if expectations are not met, and the time frame for meeting expectations.
+The written warning should include a description of the problem, the manager’s expectation of the employee’s behavior, the consequences if expectations are not met, and the time frame for meeting expectations.

 3. Employee Suspension and Improvement Plan

-The third step is asking the employee to go home and develop a written plan-of-action for improved performance within 24 hours.
+The third step is asking the employee to go home and develop a written action plan for improved performance within 24 hours.

 When the employee returns, the manager should review the improvement plan with the employee and make adjustments as necessary.